Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem: Introduction

 The remainder of this paper is organized as follows: Section \ref{sec:rel-work} provides an overview of the related literature.
 Section \ref{sec:onts} describes the problem in detail, providing context and background information and formulating the optimization problem.
-Section \ref{sec:gnns} provides the necessary theoretical background on graph neural networks and their application to linear optimization problems.
+Section \ref{sec:gnns} provides the necessary theoretical background on GNNs and their application to linear optimization problems.
 The data acquisition, the proposed GNN architecture, and the heuristics for optimization problems are presented in Section \ref{sec:meth}.
-The experiments that tackle the two research questions posed above along with the results are presented in Section \ref{sec:exps}.
+The experiments that tackle the two research questions and the results are presented in Section \ref{sec:exps}.
 Finally, Sections \ref{sec:discussion} and \ref{sec:conclusion} discuss the key findings and provide concluding remarks and future research directions.